Areas of Interest

 In the mid-’80s, MacLennan redirected his research toward natural computation, that is, computation inspired by or occurring in nature.
-One goal has been to understand the representation and processing of information in the brains of humans and other animals.
+One goal has been to understand the representation and processing of information in the brains of humans and other animals and to investigate brain-inspired computing technologies.
 This work is especially relevant to AI, but also to neuroscience, cognitive science, and philosophy, and so he is active in the interdisciplinary intersection of these research areas and collaborates with scholars in each of them.

 Since the mid-’90s this research program has expanded to include self-organizing systems with very large numbers of physical components (e.g., the cells in a developing embryo) and the interaction of physical and computational processes.
 The latter includes the use of computational principles in nanotechnology (algorithmic self-assembly) and the exploitation of novel physical processes for computation (post-Moore’s Law computing technologies).

-MacLennan has more than 50 refereed journal articles and book chapters and has had two books published (one in its third edition).
-He has made more than 60 invited or refereed presentations, including recent invited presentations in Cambridge UK, Sheffield UK and Himeji Japan.
+MacLennan has 100 refereed journal articles and book chapters, has authored two books (one in its third edition), and edited a third.
 In 2008, MacLennan was invited to become the founding Editor-in-Chief of the “International Journal of Nanotechnology and Molecular Computation.”